-LE is a controlled natural language, similar to Attempto Controlled English (ACE) [Fuchs and Schwitter, 1996; Fuchs et al, 2008; Fuchs, 2013], PENG [Schwitter, 2002] and PENG^{ASP} [Guy and Schwitter, 2017], which are also executed by translation into a logic programming language, such as Prolog.
+LE is a controlled natural language (Kuhn 2014), similar in spirit to Attempto Controlled English (ACE) (Fuchs and Schwitter 1996; Fuchs et al. 2008; Fuchs 2013), PENG (Schwitter, 2002) and PENGASP (Guy and Schwitter 2017).
 ACE and PENG are both intended for general-purpose knowledge representation and reasoning, and in that respect are more ambitious than LE.
-By comparison, LE and PENG^{ASP} are intended as syntactic sugar for logic programs.
-PENG^{ASP} provides syntactic sugar for the logic programming language ASP, and LE is syntactic sugar for the language LPS [Kowalski and Sadri, 2015, 2016], which is an extension of logic programming (LP), implemented in Prolog [Wielemaker et al, 2019].
+By comparison, LE and PENGASP are intended as syntactic sugar for logic programs.
+PENGASP provides syntactic sugar for the logic programming language ASP, and LE is syntactic sugar for the language LPS (Kowalski and Sadri 2015, 2016), which is an extension of logic programming (LP), implemented in Prolog (Wielemaker et al. 2019).